OutOfFuel16/YourFinanceBuddy/README.md

 Integrates with Groq for AI-powered financial assistance.

-Implements pathway dynamic vector_store for efficient similarity-based search.
+Implements Pathway dynamic vector_store for efficient similarity-based search.

-Provides real-time budget insights, summaries and tips based on user queries.
+Provides real-time budget insights, summaries, and tips based on user queries.

 Technologies Used